Estimation of Seasonal Effects

 economic rationale for the observed seasonality.
 Seasonal factors used in computing the

-is carried out using X-12-ARIMA to derive more accurate seasonal factors.
+is carried out using X-13ARIMA-SEATS to derive more accurate seasonal factors.
 Consumer price indexes

 may be adjusted directly or aggregatively depending on the level of aggregation of the index,